ferdiyucelmusic/FL-Studio-Plugin-Organizer/README.md

-# FL Studio Plugin Organizer Pro
+# FL Studio Plugin Organizer

 NOTE: This project is currently in beta, therefore there may be errors or missing lists.